dotnet/runtime/docs/workflow/README.md

 * **Libraries** is the bulk of the dlls that are oblivious to the configuration that runtimes and CoreLib were built in.
 They are most debuggable when built in a Debug configuration, and happily, they still run sufficiently fast in that configuration that it's acceptable for development work.
 The code lives under [src/libraries](/src/libraries).

 <!-- TODO: Provide a list of the possible subsets, since right now it's all up to one's own knowledge and guessing. -->
 To build just one part of the repo, you add the `-subset` flag with the subset you wish to build to the root build script _(build.cmd/sh)_.
-Note that you can specify more than one by linking them with the `+` operator (e.g. `-subset clr+libs` would build CoreCLR and the libraries).
+You can specify more than one by linking them with the `+` operator (e.g. `-subset clr+libs` would build CoreCLR and the libraries).
+Note that if the subset is the first argument you pass to the script, you can omit the `--subset` flag altogether.

 ### What does this mean for me?